-Delayed start should help Brewers’ Knebel play this season
+Delayed start should help Brewers’ Knebel play all season

 Knebel made the NL All-Star team and posted a 1.78 ERA with 39 saves in 76 appearances in 2017.
 He pitched 57 games and had a 3.58 ERA in 2018 while teaming up with Josh Hader to form a fearsome relief tandem as the Brewers reached the National League Championship Series and were a win away from the World Series.

-The right-hander struck out 214 in 131 1/3 innings during that two-year stretch.
+Knebel struck out 214 in 131 1/3 innings during that two-year stretch.
 Milwaukee’s bullpen wasn’t quite as effective without him last year.

 Having both Hader and Knebel as part of a deep bullpen could make it tough for anyone to come from behind against the Brewers in the late innings this season.